 M.O.
 Abbott's music has been performed by ensembles such as loadbang and Illinois Modern Ensemble, and esteemed new music performers such as Kevin McFarland, Caleb Burhans, Martha Cluver, Tomoko Ono, Melody Chua, Victor Pons, and Yi-Wen Chen.
-M.O.'s work has recently been heard at festivals and conferences including Diffrazioni, SPLICE, SEAMUS National Conference, NUNC!
+M.O.'s work has recently been heard at festivals and conferences including ICMC, Diffrazioni, SPLICE, the SCI National Conference, the SEAMUS National Conference, NUNC!
 2, and New Music on the Point.

 M.O. holds a B.M. in Theory from Eastman School of Music and a M.M. in Music Composition from University of Illinois at Urbana-Champaign.
 M.O. is now pursuing a D.M.A. at Illinois, where he is the graduate teaching assistant administrator of CAMIL (Computer Assisted Music Instruction Laboratory) and CMP (Computer Music Project).
 M.O.'s primary composition instructors include Sever Tipei, Heinrich Taube, Scott A. Wyatt, Erik Lund, Erin Gee, Brian Belét, Janis Mercer, and David Liptak.
-M.O. has had additional lessons or masterclasses with Robert Morris, Marcos Balter, Amy Williams, Elainie Lillios, and Ann Cleare, among others.
+M.O. has had additional lessons or masterclasses with Robert Morris, Marcos Balter, Amy Williams, Elainie Lillios, Ronald Parks, and Ann Cleare, among others.